m-wojnar/reinforced-lib/docs/source/examples.rst

 Compiling ns3
 -------------

 To have the simulator working and fully integrated with the Reinforced-lib, we need to compile it.
-We do this from the ``YOUR_NS3_PATH`` in two steps, by first configuring the compilation and than by building ns-3:
+We do this from the ``YOUR_NS3_PATH`` in two steps, by first configuring the compilation and then by building ns-3:

 .. code-block:: bash

     cd $YOUR_NS3_PATH
-    ./ns3 configure --build-profile=optimized --enable-examples --enable-tests
+    ./ns3 configure --build-profile=optimized --disable-examples --disable-tests
     ./ns3 build

 Once you have built ns-3, you can test the ns-3 and Reinforced-lib integration by executing the script that runs an example